Shuswap athletes showcase medal-worthy performances in BC Games - Salmon Arm Observer

 Shuswap athletes came home from the 2018 BC Summer Games in Cowichan with some impressive results on the scoreboard after a weekend of fierce competition.

-The 2018 BC Summer Games wrapped up July 22 and several athletes from the area made the trip out to Cowichan with the Thompson-Okanagan regional team.
+The Games wrapped up July 22 and several athletes from the area made the trip to Cowichan with the Thompson-Okanagan regional team.

-Finn Rodwell joined the Thompson-Okanagan boys basketball team, who ground the competition to a stop on the court for a gold medal finish.
+Finn Rodwell joined the Thompson-Okanagan boys basketball team, which ground the competition to a stop on the court for a gold-medal finish.

-The boy’s soccer squad fared much the same, with Finn Rodwell joining the regional team and bringing home a gold medal after dominating the soccer competition.
+The boys’ soccer squad fared much the same, with Kyprian Knopp joining the regional team and bringing home a gold medal after dominating the soccer competition.

 The athletics category, featuring track and field events, saw a large number of Shuswap competitors hitting the track.

-Talia Brown toox part in four separate race events, finishing ninth in the super sprint triathlon, seventh in the duathlon, tenth in the aquathlon and ninth in the F1 triathlon.
+Talia Brown took part in four separate race events, finishing ninth in the super sprint triathlon, seventh in the duathlon, tenth in the aquathlon and ninth in the F1 triathlon.

 Natasha Kociuba took part in the shot-put throw, finishing eighth in that event, and the discus throw where she finished 16th.